 While Wall Street is the center of world finance capitalism, the Pentagon is the headquarters of a military machine that occupies many lands and has bases in more than 100 countries.
 The military is the enforcer and protector of U.S. capitalism and its global empire, similar to the role played by the racist, anti-worker police and prison system inside the United States.
 The imperialist occupations of oppressed nations around the world mirror the reality for oppressed communities within the United States.

 The past century has shown that imperialism is simultaneously at its most dangerous and most vulnerable when at war.
 For socialists in the imperialist countries, opposition to imperialist war and support for the right of self-determination of countries targeted by one’s “own” ruling class must be a top priority.
-This opposition is based on the irreconcilability of the interests of the working class and all who are oppressed by monopoly capitalism, who must sacrifice and die in these wars, with the imperialists’ interests—their drive for profit and domination.
+This opposition is based on the irreconcilability of the interests of the working class and all who are oppressed by monopoly capitalism, who must sacrifice and die in these wars, with the imperialists’ interests — their drive for profit and domination.

-Crisis reveals reality: the dictatorship of the rich
+The political reality: the dictatorship of the rich

 Modern economic crises have exposed key aspects of the present system that formerly remained largely hidden from view in “ordinary” times.